Main Article Content

 Thyroid malignancy, Elevated thyroid stimulating hormone, Elevated thyroid antibodies

-Objectives: Previous studies have found a correlation between high levels of thyroid stimulating hormone, thyroglobulin antibodies, and thyroid peroxidase antibodies and the presence of a well-differentiated thyroid carcinoma.
-We aimed to examine the presence of a correlation between high levels of thyroid stimulating hormone, thyroid antibodies, and malignant thyroid nodule.
-As well as determining if the high levels of thyroid antibodies reflect the presence of lymphocytic thyroiditis rather than an underlying thyroid malignancy
+Background: Previous studies have found a correlation between high levels of thyroid stimulating hormone, thyroglobulin antibodies, and thyroid peroxidase antibodies and the presence of a well-differentiated thyroid carcinoma.
+The authors aimed to examine the presence of a correlation between high levels of thyroid stimulating hormone, thyroid antibodies, and malignant thyroid nodule.
+As well as determining if the high levels of thyroid antibodies reflect the presence of lymphocytic thyroiditis rather than an underlying thyroid malignancy.

-Methods: We performed a case control study at King Abdelaziz University Hospital reviewing the records of 982 patients who had undergone thyroid surgery from 2007 until 2019.
-We collected descriptive data, histopathology results, and preoperative measurements for thyroid stimulating hormone, thyroglobulin antibodies, and thyroid peroxidase antibodies.
+Methods: The authors performed a case control study at King Abdulaziz University Hospital reviewing the records of 982 patients who had undergone thyroid surgery from 2007 until 2019.
+The authors collected descriptive data, histopathology results, and preoperative measurements for thyroid stimulating hormone, thyroglobulin antibodies, and thyroid peroxidase antibodies.

 Conclusion: There was no correlation identified between the elevated levels of thyroid stimulating hormone, thyroid antibodies, and thyroid malignancy in our population.